The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 7. Evaluation (to analyze the system's successes and failures, as a guide to future work, often leading to the beginning of another feasibility study).

-Figure 1.7 illustrates the Phases of the Project Life Cycle.
+Figure 1.4 illustrates the Phases of the Project Life Cycle.
 The circle shape of the wheel chart indicates the cyclicality of the process, with the last step leading back to a repetition of the first.
-These chapters themselves follow, loosely, the Project Life Cycle, going from Analysis (studying the problem) through Design (planning the project), Programming (writing the programs, in our case, in Visual Basic, or if you are using the pre-written MINERVA programs, choosing the relevant programs), and Testing (making the project work), ending with a finished product (the programs of the MINERVA Program Suite).
 The MINERVA System itself has gone through several life cycles of its own, and will go through more as future developments are planned.
-There is more about the Project Life Cycle in Chapter 2, under "The Project Life Cycle" and in Chapter 4, under "Expanding the Labyrinth: the Project Life Cycle."
+There is more about the Project Life Cycle in Chapter 2, under "The Project Life Cycle".

 Project Life Cycle

-Cicero and the need for breadth of experience
+Cicero on the need for breadth of experience

 Basketball players